Life Skills Academy – Pathway 4 Employment

 This course is for learners working at Entry 3 Level to Level 1.

-The course runs over three days a week within our Employability Centre in Withybush.
-At least one day per week is class based to focus on improving literacy/numeracy and employability skills and up to two days undertaking an independent work placement/supported internship.
+The course runs over three days a week with atleast one day per week class based to focus on improving literacy/numeracy and employability skills and up to two days undertaking an independent work placement/supported internship.

 The supported internships are identified by working with the learner and their parent or carer.
 Care is taken through this process to ensure that they are relevant to a learner’s realistic employment aspirations.
-Examples include placement in construction, care, hospitality, gardening, administration and many more.
+Examples include placement in housekeeping, hospitality and more.

 Applicants will need to have access to transport to travel to the place of work, either on public transport or support from a family member or carer.
-Applicants must be confident to work on their own.
+Whilst support will be provided to settle in and learn the role at the host business, applicants must be confident that they can become independent.

 Read our Additional Learning Needs Transition to College guide.